Menu

 In the autumn, the weather is generally dry and stable, providing excellent visibility of the surrounding Himalayan peaks.
 The temperatures are comfortable, with clear skies that offer spectacular views of Mount Everest and the neighboring mountains.

 Both seasons have a lower risk of heavy rainfall, snowfall, and adverse weather conditions, which can hinder trekking activities and make the trail more challenging.
-Additionally, these seasons attract more trekkers, providing an opportunity for a more sociable trekking experience and better availability of services along the route.
+Additionally, these seasons attract more trekkers, providing an opportunity for a more social trekking experience and better availability of services along the route.

 It is important to note that while these seasons are considered the best time for the Everest Three Pass Trek, weather conditions in the mountains can still be unpredictable.
 It is advisable to check weather forecasts and consult with local trekking agencies for the most up-to-date information before embarking on the journey.